drc-cs/SPRING25-GENERATIVE-AI/lectures/L04/slides.md

 ## GAN Epoch Performance

 It's important to ensure that we are not simply overfitting the training data.
 A good generator should be able to generate images that are not in the training set.
-One way to assure this is to compare the generated images to their nearest neighbors in the training set.
+One way to ensure this is to compare the generated images to their nearest neighbors in the training set.

 This can be easily done via L1 distance.